gvwilson/thirdbit/src/fiction/santas/index.md

 ## Some Explanations

-A few minutes later
+A short time later
-Finner was sitting on a stool in a slightly cramped cabin with a thick blanket wrapped around his shoulders and a steaming mug of something made of sweetened seaweed in his hands.
+Finner found himself sitting on a stool in a slightly cramped cabin with a thick blanket wrapped around his shoulders, a steaming mug of something made of sweetened seaweed in his hands, and no immediate threat to his life.
 Santa Hood was somewhere beneath an even larger blanket on the bunk next to him, while Santa Greenwood had solved the problem of being too big for the furniture by sitting on the floor.